dnasdw/gust_tools/README.md

 Usage
 =====

-On Windows, just drop the archive you want to unpack on top of the executable, and it will be extracted in the current directory.
+On Windows, you can just drop the file or directory you want to unpack/repack or decode/encode on top of the executable.

-Otherwise, just invoke `<gust_utility> <gust_archive`.
+Otherwise, you can invoke: `<gust_utility> <file or directory>`.

+When invoking `gust_enc`, you may specify the game ID to use for the encryption seeds (e.g. `-BR` for _Blue Reflection_, `-A17` for _Atelier Sophie_).
+If not specified, then the default ID from `gust_enc.json` is be used.

+For recreating a `.pak`, you must pass the `.json` that was created during extraction to `gust_pak` rather than the directory.

 Modding games
 =============